 \section{Abstract}

-We introduce the concept of Baire Ergodicity and Ergodic Formalism.
-We use them to study topological and statistical attractors, in particular to establish the existence and finiteness of such attractors.
-We give applications for maps of the interval, non uniformly expanding maps, partially hyperbolic systems, strongly transitive dynamics and skew-products.
-In dynamical systems with abundance of historic behavior (and this includes all systems with some hyperbolicity, in particular, Axiom A systems), we cannot use an invariant probability to control the asymptotic topological/statistical behavior of a generic orbit.
-However, the results presented here can also be applied in this context, contributing to the study of generic orbits of systems with abundance of historic behavior.
+We introduce the concepts of Baire Ergodicity and Ergodic Formalism, employing them to study topological and statistical attractors.
+Specifically, we establish the existence and finiteness of such attractors and provide applications for maps of the interval, Viana maps, non-uniformly expanding maps, partially hyperbolic systems, strongly transitive dynamics, and skew-products.

+In a dynamical system with an abundance of historic behavior (encompassing all systems with some hyperbolicity, particularly Axiom A systems), one can show the existence of a residual set with zero measure for every invariant probability measure.
+Hence, in principle, utilizing the classical ergodic theory to control the asymptotic topological/statistical behavior of generic orbits is not feasible.

+Nevertheless, the results presented here can also be applied to such a system, contributing to the study of generic orbits in systems with an abundance of historic behavior.